— Buyer guide

 Leather sits at the intersection of longevity and impact.
-It can be one of the most sustainable materials in your home—or one of the most wasteful—depending on how it’s sourced and made.
+It can be one of the most sustainable materials in a home — or one of the most wasteful — depending entirely on how it is sourced, tanned, and cared for.

 1. Start With Quality (Because Longevity = Sustainability)